hazelcast/hazelcast-cpp-client/README.md

     hazelcast::client::HazelcastClient hz(config); // Connects to the cluster
 ```

-If you run Hazelcast IMDG members in a different server than the client, you most probably have configured the members' ports and cluster
+If you run the Hazelcast IMDG members in a different server than the client, you most probably have configured the members' ports and cluster
 names as explained in the previous section.
 If you did, then you need to make certain changes to the network settings of your client.

 ### Group Settings